How Credit Card Interest Works: Methods, Factors, and Tips to Understand APR

 Introductory APR

-When you try to figure out how credit interest works, make sure you are aware of the effective period of the introductory APR since the transition to standard interest rates can significantly alter the amount of interest you will have to pay on outstanding balances.
+When you try to figure out how credit card interest works, make sure you are aware of the effective period of the introductory APR, since the transition to standard interest rates can significantly change the amount of interest you’ll pay on outstanding balances.

 Credit Card Interest Calculation Methods

-So, how credit card interest is calculated?
-Minimum interest rates will largely depend on the calculation method used by the financial institution.
-More often than not, you can find a credit card interest calculator on the bank or credit company website.
-While showing you the due repayment amounts you owe monthly based on the outstanding balance, it doesn’t explain how the interest is actually calculated.
+Minimum interest rates will largely depend on how credit card interest is calculated by a particular financial institution.
+More often than not, you can find a credit card interest calculator on your bank or credit company’s website.
+While it shows the monthly repayment amounts based on your outstanding balance, it does not explain how the interest is actually calculated.

-Most banks use two main methods for creating their interest rate formulas.
-If you ask, “How does interest work on a credit card?” these methods will help you figure it out.
+Most banks use three main methods to determine their interest rate formulas.
+If you're asking, “How does interest work on a credit card?” these calculations will help you understand the process.

 Average Daily Balance Method

 This is the most common method used by financial institutions.
-With this method, the bank calculates the average of your daily balances over a billing cycle.
-How does credit card interest work if you have a 30-day billing cycle with the following daily balances: $100, $200, $150, and $50?
-The average daily balance is calculated as (100 + 200 + 150 + 50) / 30 = $5.67.
-This average is then multiplied by the card’s daily interest rate and the number of days in the billing cycle to determine the interest charges.
-Then, all there is left to do is to divide the APR by 365 days in a year.
+The bank calculates the average of your daily balances over a billing cycle.
+For example, how does credit card interest work if you have a 30-day billing cycle with daily balances of $100, $200, $150, and $50?
+The average daily balance would be: (100 + 200 + 150 + 50) / 30 = $5.67.
+This average is then multiplied by the card’s daily interest rate and the number of days in the billing cycle.
+To find the daily interest rate, you divide the APR by 365.

 Daily Balance Method